Fra-Tsuna/context-matters/README.md

 This will generate a detailed metrics JSON file inside the `metrics_res_path` specified in `config.yaml`.

+Some key performance metrics are:
+- `overall_success_rate`: The percentage of tasks successfully solved with a valid and executable plan
+- `grounding_success_rate`: The percentage of generated plans that were realistic and executable when checked against the environment
+- `avg_plan_length_successful`: The average number of steps in a successful plan, measuring its efficiency
+- `avg_no_nodes`: The average number of states explored by the planner, indicating its search effort
+- `avg_no_relaxations`: The average number of times the problem was simplified to find a high-level plan

 To plot and visualize the aggregated results, run:
 ```
 python3 generate_plots.py